 What you'll need

-Open the sample file and take a look at the artwork.
-The line work in this illustration is created using the Pencil tool, and has many paths that should be joined together.
-Some of these paths must be joined where they intersect, while others have gaps between them that should be closed to create clean looking artwork.
+Our sample illustration was created using the Pencil tool and has many paths that should be joined together.
+Some of these paths must be joined where they intersect, while others have gaps between them that should be closed to create clean-looking artwork.

-Locate the area of the artwork shown at right, which has two paths crossing over each other.
-Click and drag in a scrubbing motion over the excess portions of the paths.
-When you release the mouse, the two paths will be joined at their intersection into a single, complete path, with the excess trimmed.
+In the practice file, a couple of areas in the artwork have two paths crossing over each other.
+Locate the area shown, and then drag over the excess portions of the paths.
+When you release the mouse, the two paths will be joined at their intersection into a single, complete path with the excess trimmed.

-Locate the area of the artwork shown, which has two paths with a small gap in between.
+Locate the area of the artwork shown, which has a small gap between two paths.
 Enlarge your view with the Zoom tool before you join the lines.
-Using the Join tool, draw a line to connect the two paths.
+Select the Join tool and draw a line to connect the two paths.

-You may notice other areas in the artwork where paths need to be joined.
+You may notice other areas in the artwork where paths need to be joined or trimmed.
 Practice using the Join tool to clean up the illustration.